 Your friend, Carine

-- 1/2 cup Unsweetened almond milk - or dairy free milk of your choice
+- ½ cup Almond Milk - or dairy free milk of your choice

 - Line an 8-inch or 9-inch pie pan with a vegan pie crust of your choice.
 Prick the crust with a fork and prebake for 8 minutes.